law911012eqw/battleship/README.md

 ### Issues to fix
 **Minor**:
 * Prevent the first player from attacking the other board after restarting
-* The previous loser was disallowed to reset the properties of factory functions
+* Restart button is breaking the game functionality

 ### TODOS
 4/4/20
+- [X] Implement PvP toggle visibility functionality so players cannot see each other's ships
+- [X] Created randomzie ships functionality as the main feature to place ships
-[ ] Implement PvP component design so players cannot see each other's ships [ ] Design outcome in a list format during the game
+- [ ] Design outcome in a list format during the game
-[ ] Work with theme component
-[ ] Create secondary difficulty mainly to polish AI move ruleset
+- [ ] Create secondary difficulty mainly to polish AI move ruleset

 ## Available Scripts